zhaokonglu2/zhaokonglu2.github.io/index.md

 ## Intro
-I am a first-year graduate student in Computer Science and Technology at Beijing Institute of Technology.
+I am a second-year graduate student in Computer Science and Technology at Beijing Institute of Technology.
 Throughout my academic journey, I have been awarded multiple scholarships and recognized as an Outstanding Student at BIT.

 I possess solid theoretical knowledge and practical experience in computer vision (CV) and natural language processing (NLP).
 I am comfortable working in an English-speaking environment with mutiple experience before.
 I am an optimistic individual with excellent communication skills, a strong aptitude for learning, self-motivation, adaptability, and resilience under pressure.